In 2015, the nine-figure apparel retailer Karmaloop.com filed for bankruptcy. The company had been bleeding cash, losing six figures per month.

 Tripwire marketing is the highest-ROI marketing you can do

-The primary reason to use tripwire marketing is because it works.
+The primary reason to use tripwire marketing is that it works.
 It represents the highest-ROI marketing you can perform.

 Because when you use it, you are spending your time and effort at the point of greatest impact.